Low MOQ — 100 Pieces

 Pricing Reality at 100 Pieces vs 500 vs 1,000.

-Per-unit cost at 100 pieces runs roughly 25 to 40 percent higher than at 500 pieces, and 35 to 55 percent higher than at 1,000 pieces.
+Per-unit cost is highest at the 100-piece minimum and compresses as volume rises — smaller production runs carry a higher per-unit cost; larger reorders compress it.
 The difference reflects fabric overage, fixed pattern and setup costs spread across fewer units, and finishing efficiency.
 Deepwove publishes this honestly because the 100-piece path is the right call for first-order founders despite the premium.
 Sample fee of $250-$350 credits back to bulk on confirmation.

 Per-unit FOB cost is not flat across quantity tiers.
 The honest answer for any founder choosing 100 versus 500 versus 1,000 pieces is: 100 costs more per unit.
 The premium is real, and worth naming clearly before any quote arrives.

 Three cost drivers create the curve.
 Fabric overage — when mill minimums exceed garment requirements, the excess yardage gets distributed across the order, so 100 pieces absorb more per unit than 1,000.
-Fixed pattern and setup costs — pattern release fees of roughly $80-$150 per style spread across 100 versus 1,000 garments differently.
-Finishing line efficiency — operators reach optimal speed after the first 200 garments of a run, so smaller runs miss that efficiency window.
+Fixed pattern and setup costs — pattern release and line setup are fixed per style, so they spread across 100 versus 1,000 garments differently.
+Finishing line efficiency — operators reach optimal speed only once a run is underway, so smaller runs miss that efficiency window.

 Cost transparency at this layer is rare in the manufacturing trade.
 Sample fees of $250-$350 per sample credit back to the first bulk order on confirmation, which materially offsets the small-run premium.
 The full clothing manufacturer in China pillar guide walks through the cost stack from FOB to MSRP for both North American and Australian brand contexts.